glennturner/extratender/README.md

 Upon installation, you'll need to configure your Tender account settings via the *ExtraTender* Extension options.
 You'll need to enter in your Tender subdomain and API key, both of which can be found via the 'Edit your Tender profile' option.

-As *ExtraTender* utilizes fancy-settings, all settings are stored locally via your browser (specifically, via localStorage).
+As *ExtraTender* utilizes the fantastic [fancy-settings](https://github.com/zealotrunner/fancy-settings), all settings are stored locally via your browser (specifically, via localStorage).

 Usage
 -----